Do you want to know how to make your content stand out on social media?

 <meta property="og:image" content="https://blankslatedigital.co.uk/wp-content/uploads/2022/02/open-graph-featured-image.png" />

-- Create custom images that are aligned with your branding for any shareable pages on your website.
-For pages that will not be actively posted on social media, you should set your brands logo, just in case a third party ever shares the page.
+- As you should be for image SEO anyway, create custom imagery that is aligned with your branding for any shareable pages on your website.
+For pages that will not be actively posted on social media, you should set your brand’s logo, just in case a third party ever shares the page.

 Using the og:image:width and og:image:height tags ensures that your image shows exactly as intended each time it is shared.
 If you use Yoast on WordPress, they are added automatically, but just in case, here is the code: